evamh/ACNH-NPC-Generator/README.md

+# *Animal Crossing: New Horizons* Exploring NPC Generation using autoencoders
-# Coding Three: Exploring Machine Intelligence
+Final project for Coding Three - Exploring Machine Intelligence in my MSc Creative Computing Course at UAL - CCI.
-# Final Project
-Git repository for Coding 3 - final project

-For my final project, I decided to explore how autoencoders can be used to recreate and generate content in video games.
+In this project, I explore how autoencoders can be used to recreate and generate content in video games.
 More specifically, I used a dataset of non-player character images from Nintendo's popular game *Animal Crossing: New Horizons*.
 My aim was to build an autoencoder that could recreate the images and construct a latent space that would allow me to generate new images.

 ## Dataset